draedr/monotone/README.md

 - Better contacts display when multiple
 - Allow custom svg inside contacts OR move to fontawesome
 - Re-create preset system
+- Write docs for who isn't using forestry and for custom classes